 re-frame2-xray¶

 A read-only tour of Xray, the re-frame2 in-app devtools panel.
-Answers two questions and only two: how do I launch Xray? and which tab — across its Dynamic and Static modes — shows X?
+Answers three questions and only three: how do I launch Xray?, which tab — across its Dynamic and Static modes — shows X?, and what's the chrome around the tabs for?

 What it does¶